baoxingsong/dCNS/README.md

 # dCNS
-A k-mer free and dynamic programming sequence alignment approach to detect CNS elements.
+A sensitive sequence alignment approach to detect CNS elements by using a k-mer free and dynamic programming sequence alignment strategy.